 Arresting a Juvenile in California

 If the police arrest your minor child for committing a crime in California, police are endowed with certain power to decide how to handle the child and where they end up upon arrest.
-The officer may:

-- Record the arrest and release your child to go home
+- Record the arrest and release your child to go home.

-- Send the child to an agency that will care for and counsel them
+- Send the child to an agency that will care for and counsel them.

 - Bring your child back to the police station.

-- Provide you and your child with a notice to appear, which you should read and follow
+- Provide you and your child with a notice to appear, which you should read and follow.

-A Notice to Appear Could Be Serious
+A Notice To Appear Could Be Serious

 A notice to appear usually demands that you go to the probation department of your local law enforcement and meet with a probation officer who will discuss your child’s situation with you.
-There are four courses of action the probation officer may take:

-- Give your child a lecture and let them return home
+- Give your child a lecture and let them return home.

 - Let your child participate in a voluntary program for special classes, counseling, community service, or other activities.
 If they complete the program, court will not be required.